 The first time I saw her was in a psychology class I took in my first year at a four-year university.
 (I started as a junior because I’d gone to a community college prior to enrollment here.)

 I remember thinking that she was the most beautiful person I’d ever seen.
-Even now, four years later, I don’t think I’ve seen anyone that would me reconsider that.
+Even now, four years later, I don’t think I’ve seen anyone that would make me reconsider that.

 The first time we met, however, was a year after seeing her for the first time.
 She’d been in multiple of my classes, so I assumed we had the same major.
 I was trying very hard to focus on school because I felt I was so behind already, given my age, so for a long time, I didn’t even consider the prospect of dating.
 But here was this girl, sitting in front of me in a night class on the day of a test (after which we were allowed to go home), holding on to every bit of hope that I had that she was proof that I had a Person.
 You know, that dreaded, wistful, oversaturated word–a soulmate.
 So I finished my test quickly and early–school, for all the focus it took from me, was not very hard nor challenging–so that I could turn in my test close to when she would turn in hers.
 It’s called moves??
 Look it up.